Physiotherapy Treatment

 What treatment does a physiotherapist use?

-Physiotherapists may use education, exercise therapy, strengthening, manual therapy, load management, taping, braces, and selected needling techniques.
-The exact mix depends on your diagnosis, goals, and stage of recovery.
+A physiotherapist may use education, exercise therapy, strengthening, manual therapy, load management, taping, braces, and selected needling techniques.
+The exact mix depends on your diagnosis, symptoms, goals, medical history, and stage of recovery.

 What conditions can physiotherapy treatment help?

-Physiotherapy treatment may help many musculoskeletal conditions, including back pain, neck pain, shoulder pain, knee injuries, tendon pain, sports injuries, post-operative rehab, and recurrent flare-ups.
+Physiotherapy treatment may help many musculoskeletal problems, including back pain, neck pain, shoulder pain, knee injuries, tendon pain, sports injuries, post-operative rehabilitation, stiffness, weakness, and recurrent flare-ups.

 Do physiotherapists use exercise and manual therapy together?

 Yes.
 Many treatment plans combine hands-on care with exercise, movement retraining, and education.
-This often helps with both short-term symptom relief and longer-term recovery.
+Manual therapy may help movement feel easier, while exercise helps build strength, capacity, control, and confidence.

 How does a physiotherapist choose the right treatment?

-A physiotherapist chooses treatment based on your diagnosis, symptom behaviour, physical assessment, goals, daily demands, and stage of healing.
+Your physiotherapist considers your symptom behaviour, physical assessment, goals, daily demands, medical history, and stage of healing.
 Most people benefit from a tailored mix rather than one technique alone.

 When should I get physiotherapy treatment?

-You should consider physiotherapy treatment if pain is limiting work, sport, sleep, walking, confidence with movement, or normal daily activity.
-Early assessment may also help prevent a problem becoming more persistent.
+Consider physiotherapy treatment if pain, stiffness, weakness, or reduced confidence limits work, sport, sleep, walking, lifting, or daily activity.
+Early assessment may also help stop a problem becoming more persistent.